-- 2. Who sues if the victim dies?
+- 2. If the victim dies

-- 4. What money damages can plaintiffs win?
+- 4. Money damages

 For drownings in private pools (such as in a home’s backyard or at a hotel/resort), the property owner or renter may be liable.
-This is especially true if the owner did not abide by the state’s safety requirements.
-In California for example, pool owners must maintain
+This is especially true if the owner did not abide by the state’s public safety requirements at the time of the incident.

 - special enclosures,